The Life of Birds: Background

 In common with Attenborough's previous productions, the programmes include sequences that were filmed in many locales.
 The series took three years to make, involving visits to 42 countries.
 The subject matter had been covered before by Attenborough within Life on Earth, in an episode entitled "Lords of the Air", but now he was free to expand on it.
 However, by his own confession, despite being especially fascinated by one family, the birds of paradise, Attenborough was not an expert in ornithology.
 Nevertheless, the notion of an entire series devoted to the creatures excited him, as he would be able to not only communicate his findings to the viewing audience, but further his own knowledge as well.

 From the outset, the production team were determined that the sound of birds calling and singing would not be dubbed on to the filmed pictures afterwards: it would be recorded simultaneously.
 To that end, meticulous care was taken not to include man-made 'noises off' from the likes of cars and aeroplanes.
 For one particular sequence, Britain's dawn chorus, it was important that the movement of the beak and the expelled warm air was synchronous with the accompanying song.

 A trick used to entice some of the animals near the camera was to play a recording of the same species in the hope that the target would not only answer back, but investigate its source as well.
 This was employed in the episode "Signals and Songs", where Attenborough encouraged a superb lyrebird—one of nature's best mimics—to perform on cue.
 Despite such fortuity, filming on the series was not all plain sailing: in "Finding Partners", Attenborough was chased by a capercaillie, which didn't even stop when the presenter fell over.

 A technique that had been previously used for The Living Planet was again called for to film greylag geese in flight.
 The newly hatched goslings were imprinted with a human 'mother', and, when fully grown, were able to be photographed flying alongside an open-top car.

 Computer animation was utilised in the first episode to illustrate extinct species, such as the terror bird and the moa.

-Production was suddenly halted during a trip to New Zealand in 1997 when Attenborough's wife, Jane, died:
+Production was suddenly halted during a trip to New Zealand in early 1997 when Attenborough's wife, Jane, died:

 The next filming trip for the Birds series was, of course, cancelled.
 But I could not simply abandon the series.
 Three quarters of the filming had been done.
 The film of some of the programmes had been edited but none of the commentaries had yet been written.
 There was a lot of work that I had to do—and I was grateful that this was so.

+Segments that were shot after the passing of his wife include those in the Galápagos Islands, which were filmed in mid-1997.